History of the Boston Red Sox: 2004 World Series: Death of the Curse of the Bambino

 The Red Sox faced the St. Louis Cardinals in the 2004 World Series.
 The Cardinals had posted the best record in MLB in 2004, and had previously defeated the Red Sox in the and 1967 World Series.
 The Red Sox began the series when Ortiz hit a 3-run homer to start the night.
 However Boston made many errors which allowed St. Louis to tie the game 9-all.
 But in the 8th inning the Red Sox won 11–9, marked by Mark Bellhorn's game-winning home run off Pesky's Pole.
 It was the highest scoring World Series opening game ever (breaking the previous record set in 1932).
 The Red Sox would go on to win Game 2 in Boston thanks to another great performance by the bloody-socked Curt Schilling.
 Boston scored all six runs with two-out RBI hits by Varitek, Orlando Cabrera and Varitek.
 In Game 3, Manny Ramirez got Boston started with a 1st-inning solo home run.
 Pedro Martínez (in his first World Series performance) shut out the Cardinals for seven innings and led Boston to a 4–1 victory.
 In Game 4, Damon led off the game with a home run and the Red Sox did not allow a single run, and the game ended as Édgar Rentería hit the ball back to closer Keith Foulke.
 After Foulke lobbed the ball to first baseman Doug Mientkiewicz, the Red Sox had won their first World Championship in 86 years.
 Boston held the Cardinals' offense to only three runs in the final three games and never trailed in the series.
 Fox commentator Joe Buck famously called the final play of the game with: "Back to Foulke.
 Red Sox fans have longed to hear it: The Boston Red Sox are World Champions!"

 Manny Ramírez was named World Series MVP.
 To add a final, surreal touch to Boston's championship season, on the night of Game 4 a total lunar eclipse colored the moon red over Busch Stadium.
 The Red Sox won the title about 11 minutes before totality ended.

 The Red Sox held a "rolling rally" for the team on Saturday, October 30, 2004.
-A crowd of more than three million people filled the streets of Boston to celebrate as the team rode on the city's famous Duck Boats.
-The Red Sox earned many accolades from the sports media and throughout the nation for their incredible season.
+More than three million people filled the streets of Boston to celebrate as the team rode on the city's famous Duck Boats.
+The Red Sox earned many accolades from the sports media and throughout the nation for their season.
 In December, Sports Illustrated named the Boston Red Sox the 2004 Sportsmen of the Year.